ebzzry/ebzzry.github.io/src/lambda-calculus.md

 ```

 This equivalence is called the α-conversion.
 The names do not matter, as
-long as they're used consistently.
+long as they’re used consistently.
 Parentheses may be used to remove
 ambiguity when applying functions.
 The function above is equivalent to:

 ```